What Are NEMA Ratings for Enclosure

 Enclosures (with knockouts) provide certain protections against the ingress of falling dirt, circulating dust, lint, fibers, dripping non-corrosive liquids, and light splashing

-Indoor locations the same as Type 12.
+Indoor locations are the same as Type 12.

 Type 13